alphagov/accessibility-monitoring-platform/README.md

 make breakdown_prototype
 ```

----
 ## Root dir files explainer

-- `.adir-dir` : Shows the adr where to write the new records
-- `.cfignore` : Ignores files for Cloud Foundry
 - `.coveragerc` : Settings for Coverage
+- `.dockerignore` : Tells which files Docker should ignore when building images
 - `.env.example` : Example settings for .env
 - `.flake8` : Lints Python code to PEP8 standard
 - `.gitignore` : Ignores files for git
+- `.htmlhintrc` : Lints HTML
+- `.pre-commit-config.yaml` : Lints the code with Black prior to commiting
 - `.pylintrc` : Lints Python code to Google's style guide
+- `amp_platform.DockerFile` : The Dockerfile for AMP.
+Used in Copilot.
+- `amp_viewer.DockerFile` : The Dockerfile for the viewer.
+Used in Copilot.
+- `docker-compose-full-stack.yml` : Sets up a full working stack using and `amp_platform.DockerFile` and `amp_viewer.DockerFile`.
-- `docker-compose.yml` : Contains the dockerised setup for PostgreSQL and PGAdmin
+- `docker-compose.yml` : Contains the dockerised setup for PostgreSQL and PGAdmin.
+Used for local development.
 - `Makefile` : Automation tool for the repo
-- `manage.py` : Root access for Django
+- `manage_report_viewer.py` : Root access for Viewer Django app
-- `manifest-prod.yml` : Cloud Foundry deployment settings for production environment
-- `manifest-test.yml` : Cloud Foundry deployment settings for test environment
+- `manage.py` : Root access for AMP Django app
 - `package-lock.json` : Locked dependencies for NPM
 - `package.json` : Tracks developer and production dependencies for Javascript
+- `prepare_local_db.py` : Script for downloading the latest production data and loading into the local Docker postgres instance
+- `pytest_report_viewer.ini` : Pytest settings for viewer unit tests
+- `pytest.ini` : Pytest settings for AMP unit tests
+- `README.md` : Documentation for the repo
+- `requirements_for_test.txt` : Tracks developer dependencies for Python
 - `requirements.in` : Tracks production dependencies for Python
 - `requirements.txt` : Derived from requirements.in by pip-compile.
-- `requirements_for_test.txt` : Tracks developer dependencies for Python
-- `Procfile` : Boot command for Cloud Foundry instance
-- `README.md` : Documentation for the repo
-- `runtime.txt` : Used for setting up environment for Cloud Foundry deployment